ibm-cloud-docs/EventStreams/managing_access.md

 Adding a schema to the registry needs to specify a nondefault rule that controls how versions of the schema are allowed to evolve. |`Reader`  \n `Manager` | `cluster`  \n `schema` | Not applicable |  Not applicable
 Schemas are managed alongside the application code that uses the schema.
 New schema versions are created at the point that an application tries to use the new schema version. | Not applicable | Not applicable | `Reader`  \n `Writer`| `cluster`  \n `schema`
-The global default rule that controls schema evolution is changed. | `Manager` | `cluster` | Not applicable | Not applicable {: caption="Table 3.
-Examples of authorization scenarios" caption-side="bottom"}
+The global default rule that controls schema evolution is changed. | `Manager` | `cluster` | Not applicable | Not applicable {: caption="Examples of authorization scenarios" caption-side="bottom"}